Stop! Your Lease Extension in Tadworth Could Be FREE

 If you are facing a significant premium because your lease in Tadworth has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to commence your Tadworth lease extension today:
+Why you should commence your Tadworth lease extension

-It is generally accepted that a property with over one hundred years remaining is worth roughly the same as a freehold.
-Where an additional ninety years added to any lease with more than 35 years left, the property will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with in excess of 100 years remaining is worth approximately the same as a freehold.
+Where an further ninety years added to any lease with more than 45 years left, the residence will be worth the same as a freehold for many years ahead.

 Lender Requirement